ermiyaeskandary/Slither.io-bot/README.md

 Go to [slither.io](http://slither.io/), and enjoy !

+# Hotkeys

+* Press 'T' if you want to control the bot manually.

-# License
+# Contributing

-Licensed under MIT.

-Read LICENSE.md for more info.
+Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
+Create a branch, add commits, and [open a pull request](https://github.com/ErmiyaEskandary/Slither.io-bot/compare/).

 # Authors
 Ermiya Eskandary & Théophile Cailliau (ErmiyaEskandary & FliiFe)

 Started as a collaborative project between me and Théophile on 2016/04/20, with this :
 > Slither.io bot could be cool

+# License

+Licensed under MIT.

+Read LICENSE.md for more info.